 Traffic data for this plan was provided by CT DOT.
 It consists of several sources including periodic ADT data which are typically done on a three-year basis and permanent count location data.
 The region also utilized data available in our 2016 CMP which prioritized congested corridors.
 Within southeastern Connecticut there were several instances where data was not updated; those locations are depicted in grey in Figure 5 below to show that no valid change in ADT can be shown for that location.
-The vast majority of these counts are periodic; permanent count locations within the region are very limited.
+Most of the available counts are periodic; permanent count locations within the region are very limited.
 Figure 5 describes the change in ADT between 2014 and 2017; and shows that predominantly there has been only very little change symbolized by yellow dots representing less than 5% change in either direction.
 Most other changes in ADT were between 5-25%.
 Dramatic increase in traffic occurred at one location in Windham while a dramatic decrease occurred at several locations throughout the region (in Groton, Waterford, Montville, Sprague, Franklin and Lebanon).
+Some of the CTDOT traffic counts include vehicle class and to the extent possible SCCOG may explore highway freight volumes and correlate economic sectors to identify needs.

-Since the last LRTP, the region as a whole has seen traffic decline.
+Since the last LRTP the region has seen traffic decline.
 This is anecdotally attributed to economic downturn in the past decade.
 Since the recession, the region continues to make progress toward recovery.
-Substantial growth in our manufacturing had been the strongest influence on traffic and housing growth within the region and will continue to increases over the projected period.
+Substantial growth in our manufacturing had been the strongest influence on traffic and housing growth within the region and will continue to increase over the projected period.
 The SCCOG anticipates growth in the tourism sector with the development of Preston Riverwalk within the plan period.

-FIGURE 5 AVERAGE DAILY TRAFFIC: % CHANGE 2014-2017
+Figure 5 Average Daily Traffic: % Change 2014-2017